psidex/NASA-Rover-Videos/README.md

 # Opportunitys-Journey

-How I created "Opportunity's Journey" and various other videos
+How I created "Opportunity's Journey" and several other videos

 ## Steps